wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ### Animations
 [Modern Stagger Animations](https://www.nexusmods.com/newvegas/mods/80456) - Replacers for stagger and crippled animations.

+[Dog Sneak Animations](https://www.nexusmods.com/newvegas/mods/96002) - Add Sneak Animations for Rex, Dogmeat and other dog companions so they can sneak with the player

 [Ragdolls](https://www.nexusmods.com/newvegas/mods/59147) & [Death Throes](https://www.nexusmods.com/newvegas/mods/81591?tab=description) - Improves the animations associated with all ragdoll physics.
 - The following are designed to be placed in the following load order.